mdlog/nectiq/SMART_CONTRACTS.md

 - **Error Handling:** Comprehensive error handling for failed transactions

 ### Testing
-- **Testnet Deployment:** All contracts deployed on Polygon Amoy Testnet
+- **Testnet Deployment:** All contracts deployed on Polygon Amoy Testnet (testnet only)
-- **Integration Testing:** Full integration testing with frontend and backend
+- **Integration Testing:** Full integration testing with frontend and backend on testnet
 - **Security Auditing:** Contracts follow OpenZeppelin security standards
-- **Gas Optimization:** Optimized for efficient transaction costs
+- **Gas Optimization:** Optimized for efficient transaction costs on testnet

+> 🚧 **Current Limitation:** Testing is currently limited to **Polygon Amoy Testnet only**.
+Mainnet testing and deployment will be available in future development phases.

 ---